danielgroves/danielgroves.net/development/_posts/2012-03-20-game-concept.md

 published: true
 title: "Design Process: Game Concept"
 excerpt: A look into the ideas behind my AINT207 odule at university where I am required to build a game.
+permalink: /notebook/2012/03/game-concept

 date: 2012-03-20 10:57:30.000000000 +00:00
 ---
 During this article I will be looking at the inspiration behind the game I am currently producing for the AINT207 (Games Development) at university.
 It will look at what my inspiration was and will also discuss the concept of the game.

 ## Idea Generation